-WLS904 Wireless Motion Detector
+WLS904PL Wireless Motion Detector

 The wireless Motion Detector can be used in conjunction with the PC5132 Wireless Receiver to include wireless space protection.
-The unit comes with four 'AAA' batteries.

 WLS906 Wireless Smoke Detector

 The wireless Smoke Detector can be used in conjunction with the PC5132 Wireless Receiver to include wireless smoke detection.
 The unit comes with six 'AA' batteries.